motm-1/PI_MLOps/README.md

 To see the process you can visit the [ETL](https://github.com/motm-1/PI_MLOps/blob/main/etl.py) and [Sentiment Analysis](https://github.com/motm-1/PI_MLOps/blob/main/sentiment_analysis.py) archives.

 # <h2> **API Development** </h2>
-The API consist of 7 endpoints:
+The API consists of 7 endpoints:

 - /**PlayTimeGenre**/{`genre`}